Lucretia Grindle: Writing career

 In 2012, Grindle made the decision to move away from the crime genre.
 In 2013, she returned to graduate school in the UK.
 In 2014 she received an MA with Distinction in biography and non-fiction from the University of East Anglia, where she won the Laura Sage Award for her memoir, FireFlies, which was subsequently re-worked into the novel, The Burning.
 In 2016 she began a PhD in history at the University of Maine, where she was a fellow at the Canadian-American Center.
 Her research focuses on the borderlands of the 19th-century Canadian and American Wests with a special interest in the history of the North West Mounted Police's relations with the plains tribes, especially the Lakota.
 In 2019, she started the history-travel blog, JourneyThruHistory, which concentrates on popular British history and its connection to both people and place.
-She is currently completing an historical novel set in 1688 which deals with the events that led to The Salem Witchcraft Trials.
+Her latest historical novel, The Devil's Glove, was published May 1, 2023 by Casa Croce Press.
+Set in 1688, The Devil's Glove is the first of a trilogy centered around The Salem Witchcraft Trials.

 Personal life

-Grindle is married to David Lutyens.
-Having previously lived in the UK, first in Cornwall and then on the northern edge of Dartmoor in Devon, they now split their time between Maine, her father's family home, and Shropshire,home of her husband's family.
+Grindle was married to David Lutyens (deceased).
+Having previously lived in the UK, first in Cornwall and then on the northern edge of Dartmoor in Devon, they would split their time between her father's family home in Maine, and Shropshire, home of her husband's family.
+In May 2024, Lucretia wrote about this in The Guardian.